 “The arch weather systems over Australia result in periodic bursts of trade wind activity throughout the season, which lasts from March to April through to September.
 Winds can suddenly spring up from a southerly direction, even in the middle of the night.
 For this reason, local skippers strongly advise against the overnight use of south –exposed anchorages from March – Sept.
 Exceptions are Nara and Macona Inlets”

 Ultimately the Whitsundays Region is lucky enough to have decent weather throughout the year, with each season offering its unique attractions.
-If you want a guarantee of catching good weather, avoiding the school holidays crowds, then early September is considered the best time to visit the Whitsundays.

 Before making your decision on when you want to visit the Whitsundays, we suggest spending some time exploring our online booking system where you can play around with dates and rates.